How to Write Better Prompts: Prompting Lexicon

 When possible, provide examples.

-Try to keep responses under 200 words.Certainty & Confidence Language
+Try to keep responses under 200 words.Certainty and Confidence Language

 Controls how confident the model should sound.